Everything You Should Know About Sole’s SB900 Indoor Cycle [A Review]

 Ok, by now it’s probably kinda obvious that I think the SB900 is an awesome cycle, but I still want to discuss price a little and compare it to some of the other top bikes in its price range.

-And in that price range, the Schwinn IC4 I mentioned a little earlier is one of the top bikes.
+Anyway, I’m going to use the ~$1k price range for our comps here and in that price range, the Schwinn IC4 I mentioned a little earlier is one of the top bikes.

 The IC4 comes with a 40 lb flywheel, 100 levels of magnetic resistance, dual-compatible pedals, bluetooth, and an included pair of 3 lb dumbbells.